 13. Add handful of finely chopped mint leaves.

-14. Allow to cook on a medium heat until the water is almost absorbed.
+14. Allow to cook on a low to medium heat until the water is almost absorbed.
 But it must be still soggy as you see below.

-15. Cover the pot at this stage , lower the flame and cook for 7 mins.
-If using pressure cooker, close the lid and cook for 5 to 6 mins on a low flame.
+15. Cover the pot at this stage , lower the flame and cook for 5 to 7 mins.
+If using pressure cooker, close the lid and cook for 1 whistle on a medium high flame.
 Switch off the stove and allow to rest for a while.

 16. Fluff it up with a fork.